 Hotel Pick-Up: Most all DMZ tours from Seoul offer free hotel pick-up, making for a more seamless experience and saving on transit expense on getting to the train station.

-What’s the Cheapest Way To DMZ?
+What’s the Cheapest Way to DMZ?
 The DMZ train is the cheapest way to tour the DMZ from Seoul.
 Yet once all the costs of the DMZ Train are tallied, the DMZ Train roughly costs the same as the DMZ tours from Seoul.
-English-speaking DMZ tours from Seoul run low as only ₩44,000, like this inexpensive tour from Seoul that receives excellent reviews, includes hotel pick-up and a nearly identical DMZ itinerary to the one we went on from Dorasan Station.
+English-speaking DMZ tours from Seoul run as low as only ₩44,000, like this inexpensive tour from Seoul that receives excellent reviews, includes hotel pick-up and a nearly identical DMZ itinerary to the one we went on from Dorasan Station.
 Book this DMZ bus tour from Seoul here.

 For the DMZ train, once you factor in the costs of getting to the train station (taxi, subway), the bus tour, and lunch, the price of the DMZ train becomes roughly the same as a tour from Seoul.
 So we advise choosing between the DMZ train and a tour from Seoul based upon the other factors mentioned above, rather than price.

-DMZ Train To North Korea
+Taking the DMZ Train To North Korea

 The DMZ train from Seoul to the North Korea border was certainly the most bizarre rail journey of our travels.
 It was such a unique experience that made for a memorable day.